Budget-limited distribution learning in multifidelity problems: Numerical experiments

-We end this section by providing an instance of the pointwise absolute error between $F_Y$ and the estimated CDFs given by the ECDF-Y, the AETC-d, the AETC-d (L), the AETC-d-no (L), and the AETC-d-q (L) when $B = 10^4$, as in the last plot in Figure \ref{fig3}.
+We end this section by providing an instance of the pointwise absolute error between $F_Y$ and the estimated CDFs given by the ECDF-Y, the AETC-d, the AETC-d (L), the AETC-d-no (L), and the AETC-d-q (L) when $B = 10^4$.
+For better visualization, we plot the distribution of these errors (i.e. CDF) rather than the pointwise curves.
+The result is given in Figure \ref{fig3}(d).